St. John’s School Leatherhead 11 Plus (11+) Entrance Exam Information – Key Details

 We also recommend the following online practice tests, specifically designed to help students familiarise themselves with the demands of the CEM Select online abilities assessment.
 They measure verbal, numerical and non-verbal ability.

-The information provided about St John’s School was believed to be correct at the time of publishing.
+Our practice tests aim to show what sort of questions were included in St. John’s School 11+ exam past papers.
+The information provided about St. John’s School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.